The Yellowstone Trail developed in parallel with the nationwide effort to improve roads.

 The original Yellowstone Trail is still evident in some areas, mainly in the western United States.

-Cars moving down an assembly line proved to be a far superior method of car building.
+Cars moving down an assembly line during production proved to be a far superior method.

 Suddenly, and without warning, by 1912 America was being flooded with over 100,000 automobiles per year from various manufacturers, with Ford leading the way.